eabarnes1010/course_objective_analysis/README.md

 # ATS 655 - Objective Analysis for the Atmospheric Sciences (Colorado State University)
 ***

 This repository stores all of the python examples (.py), data (.csv,.nc), and jupyter notebooks (.ipynb) used in the course.
 The python examples and their data can just be downloaded or run on Google's Colaboratory.

 ## Code
 ***
-Code was written on an iMac using python 3.9.
+Code was written on an Apple M1 Max using Python 3.9.

 ### Python Environment
 ```